BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - appetites aka concupiscent
     - spirit aka irascible

 # Rationalism vs Sentimentalism aka Anti-Rationalism

+It is a question about moral psychology.

 Is the will determined by the strongest passion, as an animal’s choice is determined?
 - To answer Yes is to be an anti-rationalist.
 - To answer No is to be a rationalist.

 External reasons support Rationalism

+- Extreme rationalism - motivation do not presuppose desire for an ultimate end.
+- Moderate rationalism - motivation pressupose the desire for ultimate end, but it may be some specific object of desire that depends on reason